joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_peace/prologue.md

 (2) Whether all things desire peace?
 (3) Whether peace is an effect of charity?
 (4) Whether peace is a virtue?

+* Whether Peace Is The Same As Concord?
+* Whether All Things Desire Peace?
+* Whether Peace Is The Proper Effect Of Charity?
+* Whether Peace Is A Virtue?